ethereum/consensus-specs/specs/beacon-chain.md

     return output
 ```

-Here's a function that splits a list into `N` pieces:
+Here's a function that splits a list into `pieces` pieces:

 ```python
 def split(seq: List[Any], pieces: int) -> List[Any]: